ml-tooling/opyrator/README.md

 result = opyrator_client.call(Input(text="hello", wait=1))
 ```

 _WIP: This feature is not finalized yet.
-You can track the progress and vote for the feature [here](#TODO)._
+You can track the progress and vote for the feature [here](https://github.com/ml-tooling/opyrator/issues/8)._

-### Pre-defined Interfaces
+### Pre-defined Components

-Opyrator provides a growing collection of pre-defined interfaces (input- and output schemas) for common tasks.
-Some of these interfaces also provide more advanced UIs and Visualizations.
-You can reuse these schemas to speed up your development and, thereby, also keep your Opyrators compatible to other functionality improvements or other Opyrators.
+Opyrator provides a growing collection of pre-defined components (input- and output models) for common tasks.
+Some of these components also provide more advanced UIs and Visualizations.
+You can reuse these components to speed up your development and, thereby, keep your Opyrators compatible with other functionality improvements or other Opyrators.

 You can find some of the available interfaces in the [examples](#examples) section or in this [source code package](#TODO).

 _WIP: This feature is not finalized yet.
-You can track the progress and vote for the feature [here](#TODO)._
+You can track the progress and vote for the feature [here](https://github.com/ml-tooling/opyrator/issues/9)._

 ### Production Deployment